 The exam will be in two parts.
 Part I will be on matters related to Writing Papers.
 Part II will be on topics covered thus far in the readings and lectures.
-If you will not be here on Wed, February 7 to take the exam, you must make prior arrangements by Friday, Feb 2.
-You must receive prior permission for absence as well as to take the exam separately.
+The exam will be available on Canvas and needs to be completed by 12 noon on Wednesday, Feb 2.
+You must receive prior permission to take the exam on a later date.
 Only exceptional cases will be allowed.

 If you have any questions about the exam or the topics included in the exam, please ask.
 You can come in during office hours, make an appointment or inquire by email.